 Initially, the disease is limited to the mucosa with neutrophilic cryptitis and lymphoid hyperplasia, lymphoedema and shallow aphthoid ulceration.
 As the disease progresses, the entire bowel wall becomes involved, with linear longitudinal and circumferential ulcers extending deep into the bowel wall, predisposing to fistulae.
 Inflammation also extends into the mesentery and over time leads to chronic fibrotic change, and stricture formation 5.

-Anywhere along the digestive tract, including mouth and oesophagus
+Inflammation can occur anywhere along the digestive tract, including the mouth and oesophagus.

 - mucogingivitis, mucosal tags, deep ulceration, cobblestoning, lip swelling and pyostomatitis vegetans, oesophageal ulcers and strictures